dmk/fastsheet/README.md

 sheet.each_column { |c| ... }
 ```

 That's all API for now.
+Dates and formula are currently returned as `nil`.
 Feel free to [open an issue](http://github.com/dkkoval/fastsheet/issues) if you need more.

 ## Contributing